On Quantum and Classical Treatments of Radiative Recombination

 However, combining the classical consideration with the fact of angular momentum quantization, we propose a semi-classical approach, in some sense an alternative to the one used by Kramers.
-Thus, first, we obtain an expression for the RR cross-section of the same type as the Kramers formula.
-Second, we show that nevertheless the classical approach to RR might be applied to a some class of microscopical systems in astrophysical problems.
+Thus, first, we obtain an expression for the total RR cross section of the same type as the Kramers formula.
+Second, we show that nevertheless the classical approach to radiative recombination might be applied to a some class of microscopical systems in astrophysical problems.